amazon-connect/amazon-connect-salesforce-cti/lightning/04 Configuring and Using AWS Serverless Application Repository for Salesforce Features/04 Contact Channel Analytics.md

 Salesforce, recording transcription is activated on a call by call basis by adding a specific contact attribute.
 This attribute is used during Contact Trace Record processing to trigger the transcription.

+Make sure the Salesforce user accessing recording transcription are added to the AC_CallRecording permission set, as described in the previous section.

 <h4 class="toc">Enabling recording transcription</h4>